Non-epileptic movement disorders in childhood

 Most of the PNEs have no specific treatment.

 Keywords: EEG.
 Epilepsy.
-MRI.
+Magnetic resonance imaging.
 Paroxistic non-epileptic events.
 Video.